Endrylrm/data_structures/readme.md

 - Checking if it's a valid position O(N).
 - Transforming the data in a String or Array, both being O(N).
 - Reversing the list is O(N).
+- Traverse the list printing the contents is O(N).

 # Doubly Linked List